 Laura Miller and a Father’s Search for Justice

 Laura Miller disappeared on September 10, 1984, after calling her boyfriend from a payphone in League City, Texas.
-At first, police treated her disappearance as a runaway.
-Her father, Tim Miller, refused to accept that.
+Police initially treated her disappearance as a runaway case, but her father, Tim Miller, refused to accept that explanation.

 The Name That Will Not Go Away: Clyde Edwin Hedrick

-Hedrick served years in prison for that murder but was later released under Texas parole laws.
+Hedrick served years in prison for that murder and was released under Texas parole laws.

 For people who live near the Killing Fields, it raises a frightening question: